 Tylecodon ventricosus, commonly known in Afrikaans as the klipnenta (stone nenta), is a stem and leaf succulent growing from a partly underground caudex or thick rootstock that develops stubby, spreading branches, up to 30 cm tall and 2 cm in diameter.

 The variable stem-tip leaves are deciduous, leaving old stems bare and knobbly, pale green or brown.
-Leaves are linear to oblanceolate, their tips acutely pointed to somewhat rounded.
+The leaves are linear to oblanceolate, their tips acutely pointed to somewhat rounded.
 More or less hairiness occurs on the leaves, some of it glandular.

 This plant does, like some other members of the Crassulaceae family in the genera Cotyledon, Tylecodon and Kalanchoe, cause krimpsiekte, a neuromuscular syndrome in livestock, particularly sheep and goats (Botha, et al, Onderstepoort Journal of Veterinary Research, 65:17-23, 1998; www.redlist.sanbi.org).